dczmer/davelab/_zsh_configuration/02_prompt.md

 2. How to display the 'staged'/'unstaged' indicators:

 If you want to use the `%u` and `%c` characters to indicate that you have pending changes, then you may want to customize the content they show.
-By default, they show a `U` and a `C`, but I've changed them to use icons (which you probably cannot see here, without the appropriate font):
+By default, they show a `U` and a `C`, but I've changed them to use icons from a special patched font that I have installed in my terminal emulator:

 ```zsh
 zstyle ':vcs_info:git:*' stagedstr " "